xiaoyang-sde/knowledge-base/docs/rust/01-programming-concepts.md

 }
 ```

 The return value of the function is the value of the final expression in the block of the function body.
-The value could also be returned from a fucntion with the `return` keyword.
+The value could also be returned from a function with the `return` keyword.

 ## Control Flow